LanceMcCarthy/GoldenClouds/index.md

     * > **⚠️** Non-toilet paper items like paper towels, sanitary items, etc, *will* result in a backup of the plumbing and is a quick way to ruin your stay.
 There's a wastebasket next to each toilet dedicated for these items and plenty of extra trash bags in case you want to empty it early (this is common practice in Costa Rica).
   * Every bathroom has a shower that has its own hot water boiler/tank, we recommend the main bathroom for showering.
 Water can get hot really fast, so start with a tiny bit of hot water, then add cold.
 Always test it before jumping in 🫠.
 * **Back Patio**
+  * There is both a dining table and full outdoor patio furniture set.
+If the cushions are not on the chairs, they're inside drying off.
   * There are two chair hammocks available above the game room cabinet.
-These hammock chairs hook into the rings in the overhead structure.
+These hammock chairs hook into the chains hanging from the overhead structure.
   * Full hammock.
-We do not yet have a dedicated place to hook this up to yet, please do not use this one.
+You can connect the full hammock across two chains, but make sure you do not have a hammock chair connected to the same chain.
 * **Game Room**
   * Board games are located in the game room, in the game cabinet (you can open any new games).
-  * There is an **Xbox One** available, but it is not hooked up.
-If you connect it to the TV, it is already configured to connect to the wifi, but you will need to sign in with your own Xbox account.
-This is a security concern, don't forget to sign out of your account before you leave.
+  * There is an **Xbox One** available, you can sign in without own account, juts dont ofrget to sign out when you leave
 * **Television & PC Hardware**
   * There is a 32" TV available with all the apps you might want (Netflix/Hulu/etc).
   * The TV has three HDMI inputs and can be used as an external monitor for your laptop.
   * There is a bluetooth keyboard and mouse for use at the desk (remove the tape on the battery, then hold the pairing button for 4 seconds)
 * **Kitchen**
   * The full kitchen is at your disposal, here are a few important things to keep in mind
-  * Be sure to clean up thoroughly when you're done, any food or sweet liquids on the counteror floor will _very quickly_ attract insects.
+  * Arenal water is very pure, we recommend the cold water tap for drinking water.
+If you're prefer, the fridge water dispenser may need to be run for 30 seconds to flush it out since the last guest.
   * There is no garbage disposal, food scraps should be thrown out into the jungle instead of a trash bag.
 Go to the edge of the yard and throw the scraps downhill.
+  * ⚠️ Be sure to clean up thoroughly when you're done, any food or sweet liquids on the counter or floor will _very quickly_ attract insects.
   * If you trip an electrical breaker, contact Yorhany or Lance.
-We can remotely open the utility closet to allow you access to the electrial equipment.
+Yorhany can come over and reset it, or Lance can remotely open the utility closet to allow oyu access to the panel.
-  * Although Arenal water is very pure, the kitchen's water has its own filter and hot water system.
-    * For the fridge water dispenser, since we don't know the duration between guests, so we recommend letting it run for at least 30 seconds to flush out the filter (it's used for the ice maker too).
 * **Laundry**
   * Clothes washer and dryer are in the kitchen, behind the closet doors.
+  * ⚠️ **DO NOT RUN the clothes dryer and air conditioners at the same time**, see the [solar power caution note below](#solar-power-and-battery-backup) for details.
 * **Trash**
   * The city of Arenal has trash service every week on Thursday morning (5AM-7AM)
   * The cleaning service will take care of any trash.
 However, if you are staying longer than average guest, you might need to take some bags out.
 Please only use the metal trash bin to the right of the gate, in this photo: